Karmanya03/Karmanya03/README.md

 # 💫 About Me:
 Hello!
-I'm Karmanya Singh Ravindra, a passionate and dynamic 22-year-old final-year student pursuing a Bachelor of Engineering (B.E.) in Computer Science & Design.<br><br>💻 I thrive in various domains of computer science, eagerly adapting to learn new technologies as needed.
+I'm Karmanya Singh Ravindra, a passionate and dynamic 22-year-old graduate in Bachelor of Engineering (B.E.) in Computer Science & Design.<br><br>💻 I thrive in various domains of computer science, eagerly adapting to learn new technologies as needed.
 Currently, my primary focus areas include Cyber Security & Ethical Hacking, Game Development, and XR (AR/VR) Development.<br><br>🚀 I am always excited to explore innovative solutions and contribute to meaningful projects.
 Let’s connect and collaborate!

 ## 🌐 Socials: